AnannyaGautam/PKC98E-BetaCOP_StressResistance/README.md

 This repository contains data and R code for my Honours thesis on how PKC98E and β′COP influence lipid metabolism, stress resistance, and ageing in Drosophila melanogaster.
 Experiments combine RNAi knockdowns with diet conditioning (5% vs 20% sucrose), survival and activity assays, fecundity counts, food intake, TAG quantification, and qPCR validation.

 ## Where are the R scripts?
-Each major data section contains its own analysis script(s).
+Each major data section contains its own analysis script.
 Open the script within that section to reproduce cleaning, models, and figures for that dataset.

-Genotype coding (LAB-ID)

-Raw files use LAB-ID for Genotype.
-Scripts map these to readable labels during analysis.
+Raw files use LAB-ID for Genotype. some Scripts map these to readable labels during analysis.

 pkgs <- c("tidyverse","survival","coxme","emmeans","lme4","readr")
 install.packages(setdiff(pkgs, rownames(installed.packages())))